 Post War Years, 1946 Milan-San Remo

-On 22 November 1945, Coppi married with a girl named Bruna.
-He was still a poor man, there were no money to deck the church with flowers.
+On 22 November 1945, Coppi married a girl named Bruna.
+He was still a poor man, there was no money to deck the church with flowers.
 Bartali had overlooked their rivalry and rigged a win for Coppi in a criterium so he could take home a bouquet or two.

-Coppi signed with Bianchi team.
+Coppi signed with Bianchi team, the main rival of Bartali’s Legnano team.
 In 1946 Milan-San Remo (the first classic race after the war) Coppi took a crushing victory.
 He remained alone in the lead all the way to San Remo, for 147 kilometers of the 290-odd that make up the race.
 This was the biggest winning margin of his career in a single-day event: he was 14 minutes ahead of the second-finisher Frenchman Lucien Teisseire.
 Bartali was 24 minutes behind.

 Giro d’Italia 1946